 Peer Advice for Faculty Teaching Online for the First Time

-In the wake of the University of Birmingham’s (United Kingdom) recent graduation of its first cohort of online students, Wiley Education Services sat down with Dr. Roshan Boojihawon and Dr. Michael Shulver, both Senior Lecturers at the University, to discuss differences between online versus classroom teaching, best practices for the online environment, and recommendations for faculty new to online teaching.
+Wiley Education Services sat down with Dr. Roshan Boojihawon and Dr. Michael Shulver, both Senior Lecturers at the University of Birmingham (United Kingdom), to discuss differences between online versus classroom teaching, best practices for the online environment, and recommendations for faculty new to online teaching.
 Their key takeaway: distance learning isn’t so scary after all.

 Wiley: How has your teaching approach shifted in the online environment, and how do you think it has affected the quality and content of your courses?